rahulravindran0108/CodeForGood/README.md

-CodeForGood
+Code For Good
 ===========

 # Yuva Parivartan Android application
-time alloted:24 hours.
+- time alloted:24 hours.
-Runners up in "Code For Good challenge" held by JP Morgan
+- Runners up in "Code For Good challenge" held by JP Morgan

 # Requirements
 - Create an android application capable of sending data to the servers.